Tharinw99/Starlike-Client/EAGLERCRAFTX_README.md

 - `ramdiskMode:` if worlds and resource packs should be stored in RAM instead of IndexedDB
 - `singleThreadMode:` if the game should run the client and integrated server in the same context instead of creating a worker object
 - `enableEPKVersionCheck:` if the game should attempt to bypass the browser's cache and retry downloading assets.epk when its outdated
+- `enforceVSync:` (WASM only) if the game should automatically re-enable VSync at launch if its disabled
 - `hooks:` can be used to define JavaScript callbacks for certain events
-    * `localStorageSaved:` JavaScript callback to save local storage keys (key, data)
+  - `localStorageSaved:` JavaScript callback to save local storage keys (key, data)
-    * `localStorageLoaded:` JavaScript callback to load local storage keys (key) returns data
+  - `localStorageLoaded:` JavaScript callback to load local storage keys (key) returns data
-    * `crashReportShow:` JavaScript callback when a crash report is shown (report, customMessageCB)
+  - `crashReportShow:` JavaScript callback when a crash report is shown (report, customMessageCB)
-    * `screenChanged:` JavaScript callback when the screen changes/resizes (screenName, scaledWidth, scaledHeight, realWidth, realHeight, scaleFactor)
+  - `screenChanged:` JavaScript callback when the screen changes/resizes (screenName, scaledWidth, scaledHeight, realWidth, realHeight, scaleFactor)

 ### Using Hooks